metabrainz/musicbrainz-server/RELEASING.md

 and move other (sub-)tasks under the section “Other Task”.
 Otherwise, just put all the tasks under a unique section “Task”.

+Last but not least, thank (in order of rarity):
+* code contributors,
+* translators, who can be listed with `./po/list_translators`,
-Thank reporters of each addressed issue at least, and every other contributor/tester/translator if possible, but contractors.
+* reporters of each addressed issue at least, and every other constructive feedback providers if possible.

+(Avoid thanking ourselves, contractors.)

 ### Merge Git branches